 My Personal Blood tests (October 2022)

-On the very last day of my weight loss journey (10/07/2022) I had my labs drawn.
-I wish I had had them drawn before I started the journey but to be honest I never expected to be successful this time around.
-It is a miracle that I have made it this far and by the grace of God I hope to be able to maintain this weight for the rest of my life.
+On the very last day of my weight-loss journey (10/07/2022), I had my labs drawn.
+I wish I had had them drawn before I started the journey, but to be honest, I never expected to be successful this time around.
+It is a miracle that I have made it this far and, by the grace of God, I hope to be able to maintain this weight for the rest of my life.
 Thank you for all your support and encouragement.

 I also wanted to share these lab tests with you and give you my thoughts on them (see the bottom of the page for the complete results).
-I intend to recheck them in 3 months to see how they have changed now that I have doubled by calorie intake.
+I intend to recheck them in 3 months to see how they have changed now that I have doubled my calorie intake.
 I intend to share those as well and do a comparison.

 Here are some of the highlights.
 See the attachment below for the complete report.
 These are fasting blood test results.

 I also wanted to share these lab tests with you and give you my thoughts on them (see the bottom of the page for the complete results).
-I intend to recheck them in 3 months to see how they have changed now that I have doubled by calorie intake.
+I intend to recheck them in 3 months to see how they have changed now that I have doubled my calorie intake.
 I intend to share those as well and do a comparison.

 Here are some of the highlights.
 See the attachment below for the complete report.
 These are fasting blood test results.